-English is the language of instruction and extra-curricular activity at our school.
-Due to the rigour of the IB program students have to demonstrate proficiency in reading and writing English.
+English is the language of instruction and the language spoken for extra-curricular activity at our school.
+Due to the rigour of the IB program students must demonstrate proficiency in reading and writing English.
 English instruction is mandated as cross-curricular by the Ontario Ministry of Education and, therefore, is a key component of the curricula of all DP subject groups.
 Language A is offered in English and is taken at HL.